Discovering Heterogeneous Treatment Effects in Regression Discontinuity Designs: Introduction

-Finally, let me mention a closely related paper by \cite{athey2019generalized}.
+Finally, let us mention a closely related paper by \cite{athey2019generalized}.
 They work out a general framework for estimating heterogeneous treatment effects called `generalized random forests' based on local moment conditions.
 In their paper, they work out the local moment conditions for nonparametric quantile regression, conditional average partial effect estimation, and heterogeneous treatment effect estimation via instrumental variables.
-However, they do not account for regression discontinuity designs.
-From their perspective, this paper extends their methodology to RD designs and derives the properties of a parametric RD estimator for a single tree. \footnote{For completeness, let me mention a working paper by \cite{ryan2019momentforest}.
-They use moment-based models when constructing trees and they call it `moment forest'.
-They use regression discontinuity design as an application for their method however, it is in a preliminary state: they make some strong assumptions on the functional form of conditional expectation functions when estimating the CATE function, which I do not require in this paper.}
+However, they do not account for regression discontinuity designs with bandwidth selection.
+From their perspective, this paper extends their methodology to RD designs with bandwidth selection and derives the properties of a nonparametric RD estimator for a tree and extends to forest.\footnote{For completeness, let us mention a working paper by \cite{ryan2019momentforest}.
+They use moment-based models when constructing trees, calling it the `moment forest'.
+They use regression discontinuity design as an application for their method; however, it is in a preliminary state: they make some strong assumptions on the functional form of conditional expectation functions when estimating the CATE function, which we do not require in this paper and use nonparametric method instead.}